There is more to presence than merely identifying whether an associate is “available,” “away,” or “busy.”

 UC federation allows you to seamlessly chat with external colleagues regardless of their underlying UC platforms.

-For UC platforms that support multi-user chat for federated domains, UC Exchange allows users to host group chat sessions and invite multiple federated participants to attend.
-Federated users can see all participants, including their presence statuses.
-Essentially, they can view and communicate with those who join or leave the session as if they were on the same platform.
+NextPlane only supports federated group chat as part of its Maxine conversational collaboration service.
+Maxine allows users to host group chat sessions and invite multiple federated participants to attend.
+Federated users can see all the participants, including their presence statuses, and chat with them as if they were on the same platform.

 Federated User Tagging